When will I get the test results?

 Do I have to pay additional fees for the genetic counselling session?

-For all Clients who sign up for our Genome-Scope test, the pre- and post- genetic counselling service by qualified genetic counsellors will be absolutely free of cost.
+For all Clients who sign up for our Genome-Scope test, the pre- and post- genetic counselling service by qualified genetic counsellors will be provided.

 What happens during the genetic counselling appointment session?